Newport Heritage Park

 Newport Celebrates 175 years July 19-25, 2015

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-St. Paulís Lutheran Church (here, next to this marker); Newport Fugitive Slave Rescue (within shouting distance of this marker); Carson Long Military Institute (approx. 4.8 miles away); Carson Long Institute (approx. 4.8 miles away); Donald Campbell Willard (approx. 4.8 miles away); Perry County (approx. 4.9 miles away); New Bloomfield World War I Memorial (approx. 4.9 miles away); Perry County Civil War Memorial (approx. 4.9 miles away).
+The Railroad Era (here, next to this marker); St. Paul’s Lutheran Church (here, next to this marker); The Canal Era (here, next to this marker); The Settlement of Newport (a few steps from this marker); Newport Historic District (a few steps from this marker); Newport Fugitive Slave Rescue (a few steps from this marker); Carson Long Military Institute (approx. 4.8 miles away); Carson Long Institute (approx. 4.8 miles away).
 Touch for a list and map of all markers in Newport.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 159 times since then.
+This page was last revised on June 10, 2021.
+It was originally submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 255 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on October 19, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.